 2.1 Fees:

-a) The basis upon which fees are payable by you to us are based on the hourly rate of the partner, solicitor, or legal executive who undertakes your legal work.
+a) The basis upon which fees are payable by you to us are based on the hourly rate of the partner, solicitor, legal executive or other author who undertakes your legal work.
 That hourly rate reflects the skill and experience of the person who completes that legal work.
 We will provide you with details of hourly rates on request.

 b) Other factors which may influence the fee charged to you will include:

 c) Where an estimate of legal fees has been provided to you we will endeavour to charge you the amount estimated.
-Should the scope of our attendances be in excess of what we estimated to you, we may increase our legal fees to reflect those unanticipated attendances which shall be charged at the applicable hourly rate.
-Unless we tell you otherwise, no fee amount we indicate to you is a fixed fee.
+Should assumptions provided with our estimate be wrong or change or the scope of our attendances be in excess of what we estimated to you, we may increase our legal fees to reflect those unanticipated attendances which shall be charged at the applicable hourly rate.
+Unless we tell you otherwise in writing, no fee amount we indicate to you is a fixed fee or quote.

 d) Where our fees are calculated on an hourly basis time spent is recorded in 6 minute units, with time rounded up to the next unit of 6 minutes.

 2.2 Disbursements and expenses: In providing services we may incur disbursements or have to make payments to third parties on your behalf.
-These will be included in our invoice to you when the expense is incurred.
-We may require an advance payment for the disbursements or expenses which we will be incurring on your behalf.
+These will be included in our invoice to you when the disbursement or expense is incurred.
+You also authorise us to make payments to third parties on your behalf which are reasonably required to undertake the services.
+We may require an advance payment for the disbursements or expenses which we will be incurring on your behalf and may decline to act until such payment is received by us.

 2.3 Office Service Charge: We charge a further legal fee of 6% plus GST of the fee charged to you which is to compensate us for office services incurred by us in providing legal advice to you.
 Any fee estimate or hourly rate quoted to you does not include provision for office services and this amount shall be added to any fee or rate indicated to you.
 The charges include all usual costs and expenses such as courier charges, facsimile costs and photocopying, but exclude international courier costs and toll charges which may be added to the office service charge.

-2.4 Searching and Registration: Where we are carrying out searching and registration in relation to Land Information New Zealand (LINZ) or The Personal Property Securities Register (PPSR) we charge an additional fee of $10.00 for each document searched and $20.00 for each document registered.
+2.4 Searching and Registration: Where we are carrying out searching and registration in relation to Land Information New Zealand (LINZ) or the Personal Property Securities Register (PPSR) we pass on those costs to you.
+We charge an additional fee of $10.00 for each document searched and $20.00 for each document registered with LINZ.

 2.6 Invoices: We will send interim invoices to you, usually monthly and on completion of the matter, or termination of our engagement.
 We may also send you an invoice when we incur a significant expense.